 UM Common Definitions

-The McLean Institute, in collaboration with the Council on Community Engagement, works to craft a common vernacular which describes service, civic engagement, and community engagement, and to promote service and transformation.
-The McLean Institute refers to the following definitions when referring to service-learning and community service:
+The Grisham-McLean Institute, in collaboration with the Council on Community Engagement, works to craft a common vernacular around community engagement, and to elevate best practices that promote service and transformation.
+The following definitions were adopted in September 2018.

 Community Engagement describes collaboration between UM and partnering communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity while fulfilling UM’s mission of scholarly learning, research, and service.

 Communities consist of groups of people in the public and private sectors who are affiliated by geographic proximity, special interests, or situational similarities at the local, regional/state, national, or global levels.

 Community-Engaged Learning denotes academically-based community engaged courses that may integrate a range of teaching and learning strategies, including, but not limited to: service-learning, Co-op, externship, internship, practicum, clinical, capstone, research project, public service, practice-based learning, experiential education, and experiential learning.
 Community-engaged learning uses a defined curriculum and can be formal (credit granting) or non-formal (non-credit granting).

 Community-Engaged Research refers to a research partnership between UM and communities that is mutually beneficial and includes some degree of shared decision making and leadership between communities and UM.

 Community-Engaged Service defines collaboration between members of UM and a community or community-based group that results in beneficial services.
 Community-engaged service may, or may not, be related to an academic program and can be performed by students, faculty, and staff.
 Community-engaged service includes co-curricular service and civic engagement.